 As a knowledge database for individual teams.

-In this way, each team member alternates between being the responsible party and a participant.
-Everyone can contribute their ideas and knowledge.
-In the spirit of digital teamwork: Everyone jointly contributes to creating something larger and new for the company.
+In this context, each team member is sometimes a person responsible and sometimes a participant.
+Everyone can contribute, their ideas, and their knowledge.
+True to the spirit of digital teamwork: Everyone together helps create something bigger and new for the company.